structurizr/dsl/docs/language-reference.md

     width <integer>
     position <integer: 0-100>
     opacity <integer: 0-100>
+    properties {
+        name value
     }
+}
 ```

-Please note that relationship styles are designed to work with the Structurizr cloud service/on-premises installation, and may not be fully supported by the PlantUML, Mermaid, etc export formats.
+Please note that relationship styles are designed to work with the Structurizr cloud service/on-premises installation/Lite, and may not be fully supported by the PlantUML, Mermaid, etc export formats.

 ### theme